-Emma Fogler, grew up in Columbia, South Carolina where she rode and showed Hunter/Jumpers at a Regional and National level and then started her professional career riding and training professionally for 6 years prior to starting her own business in south Charlotte.
-Emma trained as a Junior rider under the guidance of Columbia professional, Adrian Mack.
-Emma was a frequent competitor on the SCHJA and PSJ circuits while also showing regularly at the AA shows in the Junior Hunters and Equitation.
+Emma Fogler, grew up in Columbia, South Carolina where she rode and showed Hunter/Jumpers at a Regional and National level and then started her professional career riding and training professionally for 6 years prior to starting her own business in South Charlotte.
+Emma grew up in Columbia, South Carolina where she was a regular competitor at Regional and National SCHJA, NCHJA and USEF horse shows in the Hunters and Equitation.
 Some of Emma's accomplishments from her Junior years include winning many Year-End Champions on both the local and A circuits, multiple top four finishes at the South Carolina Palmetto and Governor's Cup Equitation Finals as well as in the Progressive Show Jumping Medal Finals, top ribbons at horse shows such as The Aiken Spring Classic, Raleigh Indoors and The Biltmore Summer Classic, and also being the 2006 recipient of the South Carolina Hunter Jumper Association's "Millwood Trophy," given to the Best Child Rider on a Horse for that year.

 Emma received an equestrian scholarship to St. Andrew’s Presbyterian College where she competed in IHSA as an Open Rider.
-After her freshman year, trainer Adrian Mack opened her own business in Columbia when Emma returned home to attend The University of South Carolina and begin riding and training as a professional at Mack's newly opened "Creekside Farm."
+After her freshman year, Emma transferred to The University of South Carolina and begin riding and training as a professional at the newly opened "Creekside Farm."
 Emma stayed at Creekside for 6 years assisting in managing the barn, riding and showing consignment horses and horses in training, and instructing riders of all levels.
 At Creekside, Emma also became involved in the Interscholastic Equestrian Association where she served as the Zone 4 Region 4 President and helped coach the Creekside IEA Team to a National Championship and Reserve National Championship title in 2014.

 Nick Stewart has been an avid rider, competitor and horseman for the past 25 years.
 He grew up riding in the Hillsborough area, beginning with trainer, Ginny Rollins.
 At the age of 13 he began his jumper career and moved on to riding with former Olympic rider, Andrzej Kurowski.
 Under the tutelage of Andrzej, Nick competed in the Child/Adult and Junior/Amateur Jumpers on his horses Mattingly and Pargale throughout the Southeast.
 Nick competed IHSA as an Open Rider for the University of North Carolina at Charlotte before returning home to begin working as a professional out of his mother's Rosewood Farm in Mebane.